 18. Audit risk assessment is an iterative and dynamic process.
-Our assessment of risks set out in this plan may change as more information and evidence becomes available during the audit.
-Where such changes occur, we will advise SCoSS and where relevant, report them to those charged with governance.
+Our assessment of risks set out in this plan may change as more information and evidence becomes available during the progress of the audit.
+Where such changes occur, we will advise management and where relevant, report them to those charged with governance.